B4h3ru/PassBox/README.md

 #Anyone can use this app to manage owen password securly;

 #security issue
-#To solve the security issue
+To solve the security issue
- # - the password is encrypted to store and decrypted to show the password
+ - the password is encrypted to store and decrypted to show the password
- # - to Open the app you must verify by device password or fingureprint
+ - to Open the app you must verify by device password or fingureprint
- # - you can export all password list in text format and store you owen scured place
+ - you can export all password list in text format and store you owen scured place